Leukaemia girl's parents appeal for bone marrow donors

 Doctors say a matching donor could be hard to find for the seven-year-old, who has Mauritian and Asian heritage.

-Her parents Tanisha and Jean-Claude urged potential donors to come forward.'So proud'
+Her parents Tanisha and Jean-Claude urged potential donors to come forward.

 They are asking people to sign the bone marrow register run by Anthony Nolan, a blood cancer charity.